permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/clone.md

 ## Clone a repository

-The `permguard clone` command allows you to clone a remote repository.
+The `permguard clone` command allows you to clone a remote repository locally.

 ```bash
 permguard clone permguard@localhost/273165098782/v1.0